basmaashouur/computational-geometry-library/CGcodes.md

 ```
 ### Closet Point To Line
 - We have 3 cases Vertical, Horizontal or Normal line
+- Like distToLine function but it's in a  line standard form instead of points form
 ```cpp
 bool areParallel(line l1, line l2)
 {